EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 format you like.

-Permissions and ackPermissions are additional permissions besides /users/alerts.view and /users/alerts.acknowledge that are needed to see and ack the alert.
+Permissions and ackPermissions are additional permissions besides view_status and /users/alerts.acknowledge that are needed to see and ack the alert.

 ID is a unique string ID.
 What happens if you reuse these is undefined